cognitive-space/cspace-web/content/blog/2024/rapid-changes-in-the-space-industry-demands-revision-in-mission-operations.md

 With modern multi-spacecraft constellations, the number of those decisions made - and not made - grows exponentially; operators must execute and update multiple pass plans every single day.

-## Redefining Mission Operations with CNTIENT-Optimize
+## Redefining Mission Operations with CNTIENT.Optimize

 Over the past few years, we’ve seen a lot of progress in mission operations, with more advanced satellite communication technologies providing higher throughputs and lower latency.

 Additionally, mission control centers have been able to automate more tasks in-house by adopting AI tools. **Internal automation is great for a few satellites, but there’s much more opportunity out there.** While the space industry recognizes that automation is not only valuable but necessary to scale — every successful constellation has invested heavily in automating their operations (such as [Planet](https://www.planet.com/), [Spire](https://spire.com/) and [BlackSky](https://www.blacksky.com/)).

 The traditional mission control center is gradually deprecating across the industry in favor of managing satellites from any remote workstation.
-[CNTIENT-Optimize](https://www.cognitivespace.com/products) offers dynamic, automated satellite management​ to help operators handle large constellations, onboard new satellites quickly and optimize complex prioritizations.
-With CNTIENT-Optimize, the operations team can unlock AI-powered decision-making to handle highly complex and dynamic order stacks, evolving satellite fleets and demanding mission requirements.
+[CNTIENT.Optimize](https://www.cognitivespace.com/products) offers dynamic, automated satellite management​ to help operators handle large constellations, onboard new satellites quickly and optimize complex prioritizations.
+With CNTIENT.Optimize, the operations team can unlock AI-powered decision-making to handle highly complex and dynamic order stacks, evolving satellite fleets and demanding mission requirements.

 ### Lower OpEx

-CNTIENT-Optimize empowers satellite operators and government agencies to unlock the true revenue and operational potential of their satellite constellations through the power of automation.
+CNTIENT.Optimize empowers satellite operators and government agencies to unlock the true revenue and operational potential of their satellite constellations through the power of automation.
 With more automation, operators are freed up to focus on more innovative tasks while decreasing overall operational costs.

 ### Accelerate Response Time

 Optimize moves human operators into supervisory roles – significantly lowering cognitive burden and drastically improving response time and system yield.
-The real-time machine intelligence powered by CNTIENT-Optimize automatically adapts to dynamically changing priorities for unmatched responsiveness.
+The real-time machine intelligence powered by CNTIENT.Optimize automatically adapts to dynamically changing priorities for unmatched responsiveness.

 ### New Paradigm